dentarg/auth0-blog/_posts/2017-07-21-for-the-best-security-think-beyond-webhooks.markdown

 ### YOU CAN DO MORE

-Unlike one-way webhooks, Auth0 Rules execute as a part of the authentication transaction—so you can use your Rules to customize the process itself.
+Unlike one-way webhooks, Auth0 Rules execute as a part of the authentication transaction, so you can use your Rules to customize the process itself.

 ![Webtask Extensibility](https://cdn.auth0.com/blog/webtask/extensibility.png)